zeel97/RL-Project-Cab-Driver/README.md

 2. Using Architecture 2 (where the input is the state, and output is the probability of the respective actions)
 3. Track for Convergence

+Note: This work was a part of a group project